 It’s up to you to decide how much to offer and what terms and conditions to include.

 One valuable strategy is to write several offers at different price points, submitting the lowest if you’re the only bidder, and the highest if there are many offers.
 We’ll discuss that when writing your offer.

 How Much Should You Offer?

-We respect the fact that it’s your money and your decision what to offer.
+We respect the fact that it’s your money and your decision how much to offer.

-Imagine I’m calling you the day after the offers have been presented.
-Two things can happen:
+Imagine I’m calling you the day after we present your offer.
+Two things will likely happen: